LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 ### Attention

-This is the most complicated block in the model and also the the largest.
+This is the most complicated block in the model and also the largest.
-This is a block based on the transformer self-attention layer that was first introduced in Google's 2017 paper  [Attention is all you need][Attention-all-you-need].
+This block is based on the transformer self-attention layer that was first introduced in Google's 2017 paper  [Attention is all you need][Attention-all-you-need].
 [Ho et. al.][Ho-2020] do not give a justification for including it in the model.

 [Attention-all-you-need]: https://arxiv.org/abs/1706.03762